isYEPPI/isYEPPI/README.md

 - 👋 Hi, I’m @isYEPPI
-- 👀 I’m interested in Animation
+- 👀 I’m interested in art in areas such as animation and games.
 - 🌱 I’m currently learning about Create Indie Game
 - 📫 How to reach me Instargram DM @2rye_won